Belarus National Overview

 - the highest level – Higher education institutions – Academy (duration – as a rule, 5 years).

 The Academy provides training of specialists for the cultural field in accordance with educational programmes of Higher Education of the 1st, 2nd cycles: postgraduate education (postgraduate training programme, doctoral programme), further education for adults (advanced professional training for high-level personnel and specialists, retraining of high-level personnel and specialists, training courses, preparatory department).
-The Academy consists of five Departments (Piano, Composition, Musicology Department, Orchestra Department, Vocal and Choral Department, Folk Instruments Department, Training and Retraining Department), twenty-one Divisions, Opera Studio, Department for Traditional Musical Cultures, and others.
+The Academy consists of five Departments (Piano, Composition, Musicology Department, Orchestra Department, Vocal and Choral Department, Folk Instruments Department, Training and Retraining Department), eighteen Divisions, Opera Studio, Department for Traditional Musical Cultures, and others.

 The governance structure of the Belarusian State Academy of Music consists of the Rector, First Vice-Rector, Vice-Rector for Scientific Work, Vice-Rector for Educational Work, Vice-Rector for Administrative Work, Director of the Mogilev Branch, Dean of the Piano, Composition and Musicology Department, Dean of the Orchestra Department,

 Dean of the Vocal-Choral Department, Dean of the Folk Instruments Department, Dean of the Vocational Training and Retraining Department.
 Rector of the Academy is nominated by the Ministry of Culture of the Republic of Belarus.

 |Total number of institutions||